Dan DeCarlo: Death

 DeCarlo died in New Rochelle, New York, of pneumonia.
 Comics creator Paul Dini said upon DeCarlo's death, "It was tragic that when he was at an age when many cartoonists are revered as treasures by more beneficent publishers, Dan felt spurned and slighted by the owners of properties that prospered greatly from his contributions."

 Personal life

 His twin sons, Dan Jr. and James "Jim" DeCarlo (born January 27, 1948) were also prolific Archie artists, penciling and inking respectively.
 The two predeceased their father.
 Dan Jr. died in October 1990 of stomach cancer, and James died in August 1991 from complications from a stroke.
-Josie DeCarlo, the inspiration for singer-guitarist Josie McCoy of the 1970s Hanna-Barbera series Josie and the Pussycats and its successors, died in her sleep on March 14, 2012.
+Josie DeCarlo, the inspiration for the Archie character Josie, died in her sleep on March 14, 2012.